Netflix/PigPen/README.md

 # Release Notes

+  * 0.2.5
+    * Remove `dump&show` and `dump&show+` in favor of `pigpen.oven/bake`.
+Call `bake` once and pass to as many outputs as you want.
+This is a breaking change, but I didn't increment the version because `dump&show` was just a tool to be used in the REPL.
+No scripts should break because of this change.
+    * Remove `dymp-async`.
+It appeared to be broken and was a bad idea from the start.
+    * Fix self-joins.
+This was a rare issue as a self join (with the same key) just duplicates data in a very expensive way.
+    * Clean up functional tests
+    * Fix `pigpen.oven/clean`.
+When it was pruning the graph, it was also removing REGISTER commands.
   * 0.2.4
     * Fix arity checking bug (affected varargs fns)
     * Fix cases where an Algebraic fold function was falling back to the Accumulator interface, which was not supported.
 This affected using `cogroup` with `fold` over multiple relations.